misterfoxy/Tech-Pathway-React/01-Progressing/04-Props/README.md

 ## 1.4 Props

-# Step 1:

-Npm install

-# Step 2:

-Npm start and investigate what is provided.
-You are given a repo that loads but none of the links work when clicked.
-Also none of the projects appear any different than one another.
+In this activity we are going to be using props to complete the portfolio application.

-# Step 3:
+# Instructions

-Navigate to /src/App.js.
+* Replace your React application's `src` folder with [Unsolved/src](Unsolved/src).

+* Install node packages by running the command `npm install` from within the directory that contains the package.json file.

+* Stop the dev server if it is already running.
+Start the app in dev mode by running `npm start`.

+* Open your browser to [localhost:3000](http://localhost:3000) and study the rendered application.

+* You will notice that the application does render but none of the links are clickable

+* Now navigate to [Unsolved/src/App.js](Unsolved/src/App.js) in .
 You will notice there is a handleLink() function that hasn't been used yet.
 You will also notice a number of commented sections labeled "TODO".

-# Step 4:

-Add handleLink as a prop to the Header component in App.js.
+* Add handleLink as a prop to the Header component in App.js.
 Then, go to the Header component (/src/components/Header/Header.js) and add props as an argument and pass all the props to the Nav using the spread operator (HINT: {...props}).

-# Step 5:

-Next, go to the Nav component (/src/components/Nav/Nav.js) and add props to the argument.
+* Next, go to the Nav component (/src/components/Nav/Nav.js) and add props to the argument.
 Then, add each coresponding prop to each TODO section as specified.

-# Step 6:

-Then, go back to /src/App.js and add handleLink() as a prop to all Card components.
+* Then, go back to /src/App.js and add handleLink() as a prop to all Card components.

-# Step 7:

-Then, go to the Card component (/src/components/Card/Card.js) and do the same as you did with the Nav.
+* Then, go to the Card component (/src/components/Card/Card.js) and do the same as you did with the Nav.

+### Hints

+* You can pass entire functions as props.
+You will most likely need to do this to get the links to work in this particular application

+* You can use the spread operator `{...props}` to not have to list all the props being passed in individually.